 The first year my friends and I planted plots on our Virginia property, we tried to escape the cost of lime and too much fertilizer.
 The end result?
 We might as well have not wasted our time or money on the seed that we bought as the plots did horribly.
 At Scott’s “I told you so,” we got soil samples the next year, invested in the necessary lime and fertilizer, and the results were dramatically improved.

-When exactly to plant your food plot can be a balancing act between making sure late summer rains will actually fall within a few days of planting and not waiting too long to provide at least 60 good growing days before the first frost.
+Plant It When exactly to plant your food plot can be a balancing act between making sure late summer rains will actually fall within a few days of planting and not waiting too long to provide at least 60 good growing days before the first frost.
 Prep your fields by disking the soil thoroughly and mixing in lime and fertilizer.
 Then watch the weather for a day that promises steady, yet gentle rains.
 A frog-strangling downpour should be avoided as it can actually wash seeds into overly concentrated rivulets and toward the edge of the fields.

 Top plantings for this time of year include wheats, rye and oats—which grow quickly; brassicas, such as turnips—whose leaves will turn sweet upon the first hardy frost and even clover—which puts down roots quickly and stabilizes the soil, but will go dormant in cold weather until the following spring.
 Leading companies such as Whitetail Institute, Hunter’s Specialties, Biologic, Evolved Habitat, Pennington and others all produce excellent seed blends designed specifically for quick growth and maximum attractiveness when planted in late summer and that often include a mix of different types of seeds.